 - establish governmental certification programs that would supplant private certification programs, in some circumstances.

 In many instances, these bills incorporate language from anti-occupational licensing or anti-certification model legislation sponsored or endorsed by special interest groups.
-Whether the harmful consequences of the legislation are intended or not by the bill sponsors, certification organizations can expect the introduction of similar legislation in the months to come.
+Whether the harmful consequences of the legislation are intended or not by the bill sponsors, certification organizations can expect the introduction of similar legislation.

 The Institute for Credentialing Excellence and the American Society of Association Executives spearheaded the formation of this new coalition designed to stem and counteract further harmful legislative initiatives.